Great Northern Highway: Route description

-Main Roads Western Australia monitors traffic volume across the state's road network, including various locations along Great Northern Highway.
+Main Roads Western Australia monitors traffic volume across the state's road network, including various locations along the Great Northern Highway.
 From 2007/08 to 2008/09, the recorded traffic volumes ranged between 7,830 and 17,710 vehicles per weekday in Perth, 510 to 2,990 in the Wheatbelt, 470 to 590 in the Mid West, 390 to 10,840 in the Pilbara, and 170 to 4,090 in the Kimberley.
 The highest percentage of heavy traffic was 52.5%, north of Newman Drive in the Pilbara.

-Overall, Great Northern Highway performs favourably in terms of road safety, compared to other major highways in Western Australia.
+Overall, the Great Northern Highway performs favourably in terms of road safety, compared to other major highways in Western Australia.
 Whilst making up two thirds of the state's National Highway network, it was the location of only half of all recorded fatalities for 2005–2009.
 For that period, the sections of the highway from Wubin to the Sandfire Roadhouse, north-east of Port Hedland, were considered by the Australian Automobile Association to be among the lowest risk highway links in the state.
 However, the section from Perth to Wubin was rated as medium risk, and the northern sections of the highway were rated medium-high and high risk.
-In 2013, Great Northern Highway received a similar rating, still higher overall than the other highways.
+In 2013, the Great Northern Highway received a similar rating, still higher overall than the other highways.
 Out of five stars, 21% was rated as one- or two-star, and 79% was rated three- or four-star, with the southern and northern ends of the highway generally less safe than the portion from Wubin to the Sandfire Roadhouse.

 Perth

-Within Perth, Bullsbrook is the northernmost urban area along Great Northern Highway.
+Within Perth, Bullsbrook is the northernmost urban area along the Great Northern Highway.

-Great Northern Highway begins at Morrison Road, Midland, in Perth's north-eastern suburbs, signed as National Route 1.
-Though it originally commenced at Great Eastern Highway, that section is no longer contiguous, and is now named Old Great Northern Highway.
+The Great Northern Highway begins at Morrison Road, Midland, in Perth's north-eastern suburbs, signed as National Route 1.
+Though it originally commenced at the Great Eastern Highway, that section is no longer contiguous, and is now named the Old Great Northern Highway.
 The highway heads north through Middle Swan, intersecting the start of Toodyay Road after 1.3 km, and then the meeting point of Reid and Roe Highways after another 1.4 km.
-Those highways come together from Perth's ring road, signed as State Route 3, and north of this intersection Great Northern Highway is concurrently allocated National Highway 95 and National Route 1.
+Those highways come together from Perth's ring road, signed as State Route 3, and north of this intersection the Great Northern Highway is concurrently allocated National Highway 95 and National Route 1.
 It continues north through the Swan Valley for 9.5 km, passing many wineries, restaurants, and other tourist attractions.
 The highway crosses the Swan River and intersects West Swan Road, before turning north-east to travel around the residential part of Upper Swan.
-Great Northern Highway continues north for 13 km beyond West Swan Road, past larger agricultural properties, to reach Bullsbrook, the last urban area within the Perth Metropolitan Region.
+The Great Northern Highway continues north for 13 km beyond West Swan Road, past larger agricultural properties, to reach Bullsbrook, the last urban area within the Perth Metropolitan Region.
 After 11.5 km beyond Bullsbrook, the highway reaches the edge of the Perth metropolitan area at the City of Swan–Shire of Chittering boundary, where it passes into the Wheatbelt.